Twinklebear/Twinklebear.github.io-jekyll/_posts/2020-06-15-0-to-gltf-triangle.md

 ## Creating the Rendering Pipeline

-Finally, we can create the rendering pipeline which combines our shaders, vertex attributes and output configuration that we can use to render our triangle.
+Finally, we can create the rendering pipeline that combines our shaders, vertex attributes, and output configuration, which we can use to render our triangle.
 The rendering pipeline description is passed through a [`GPURenderPipelineDescriptor`](https://gpuweb.github.io/gpuweb/#dictdef-gpurenderpipelinedescriptor) object, passed to `createRenderPipeline`.
-The final pieces required to create the rendering pipeline are the pipeline layout, specifying the bind groups layouts used by the pipeline;
+The final pieces required to create the rendering pipeline are the pipeline layout, which specifies the bind group layouts used by the pipeline;
 and the color and depth states, specifying the configuration used to write the shader outputs.
-We don't make use of bind groups in this example, so we can make a pipeline layout which specifies that no bind groups will be used.
+We won't need bind groups in this example, so we can make a pipeline layout which specifies that no bind groups will be used.

 The color states behave similar to the input assembler's input slots.
-We specify an array of [`GPUColorStateDescriptor`](https://gpuweb.github.io/gpuweb/#dictdef-gpucolorstatedescriptor), which describe the set of output slots and which texture format will be bound to them.
-During rendering, we bind textures to these slot to write the shader outputs to.
-Our fragment shader has a single output slot to write the color data, which we'll write directly to the swap chain image.
+We specify an array of [`GPUColorStateDescriptor`](https://gpuweb.github.io/gpuweb/#dictdef-gpucolorstatedescriptor), which describe the set of output slots and texture format that will be bound to them.
+During rendering, we attach textures to these slots to write shader outputs to them.
+Our fragment shader has a single output slot for the color data, which we'll write directly to the swap chain image.
 Thus, we specify a single color state for an image with the swap chain format.
 We'll also use our depth buffer, and specify the depth state describing how the depth buffer should be used.